 - Antiques at Main Street Station.
 See a number of antiques and curiosities. (more)

 - Heart Attack Grill.
 See the infamous restaurant that's proud of killing its own customers.
 Employing a hospital theme, patients don hospital gowns and a wristband before ordering from waitstaff dressed like doctors and nurses.
 Menu items include the Quadruple Bypass Burger (in the Guiness Book of Records for being 9982 calories), the 1/2 lb.
-Coronary Dog, Flatliner Fries, butterfat milkshakes (served with a pat of butter), wine served in an IV drip bag, and jello shots served from a giant syringe.
+Coronary Dog, Flatliner Fries (cooked in lard), butterfat milkshakes (served with a pat of butter), wine served in an IV drip bag, and jello shots served from a giant syringe.
 There are candy cigarettes for children.
 Anyone who finishes the Quadruple Bypass Burger gets wheeled to the exit in a wheelchair.
-At least one customer has died while eating there, another collapsed into unconsciousness and had to be hospitalized, their first spokesman (575 lbs.) died at age 29, and their second spokesman (and daily eater at the establishment) died of a heart attack at the bus stop outside the restaurant.
+At least one customer has died while eating there, another collapsed into unconsciousness and had to be hospitalized, their first spokesman (575 lbs.) died at age 29, and their second spokesman (and daily eater at the establishment) died of a heart attack at the bus stop outside.
 Customers over 350 lbs. eat free.
 There's a screed on the door railing against the fact that local law requires them to be non-smoking. (more from Mashed, Vegas Food & Fun) (At the corner of Fremont and Las Vegas Blvd.; map)

 - Seven Magic Mountains.
 Art installation in the desert, featuring several columns of brightly-colored rocks stacked on top of each other.
 About half an hour drive south of the Strip. (more)

 - Wheel of Misfortune.
 Another desert art installation,